Point Scholar 2010 – 2011

 Ms. Johnson has been awarded the Equal Justice Foundation Summer Fellowship, the Equal Justice Works Summer Corps grant, and the Bill and Ann Shepherd Equal Rights Scholarship.
 She is also a member of the national Board of Directors of the American Constitution Society for Law and Policy.
 After law school, Ms. Johnson will continue her social justice work as a Law Fellow with the National Women’s Law Center.

-Ashland joined Point's Board of Regents in 2013.
+Ashland joined Point's Board of Directors in 2013.